soonick/grunt-image-checker/README.md

 Path to a folder where the images that are going to be used as baseline live

+#### optsion.match
+Type: `String`

+A minimatch pattern that will be used to chose the files we actually want to compare.
+All files not matching the pattern will be ignored

 #### options.compare
 Type: `Array`